Indonesia Visa for Vietnamese Citizens

 During peak travel seasons or Indonesian holidays, processing times may be slightly extended.
 Vietnamese should plan their application timing accordingly to avoid problems.

-Other visa types to Indonesia may take even several weeks, as they may require additional checks and supporting documentation.
+Other visa types to Indonesia may take several weeks, as they may require additional checks and supporting documentation.

 Stay Duration, Validity, and Extensions of Indonesian Visas